All Episodes

 Well, what do you mean, Hannity?

-They they they gotta pay something.
+They got to pay something.

 Corporations, they're in business creating goods and services because their idea is to make a profit.

-They make a profit by providing goods and services that we, the people want, need, and desire.
+They make a profit by providing goods and services that we, the people, want, need, and desire.

-And when they build the stuff the product or they provide the service, and let's say the government taxes them at a high rate.
+And when they build the product or they provide the service, and let's say the government taxes them at a high rate, what do you think they are going to do?

 They're going to pass the tax charges on to you.

-Now they're not going to break it down.
+Now, they're not going to break it down.

-If if GEM is charged X number of dollars in corporate, they're going to build it into the price of the car.
+If GEM is charged X number of dollars in corporate, they're going to build it into the price of the car.

 They're going to build it into the price of the service.